lukasd2/phrmx-components/components/result-media/README.md

 # \<result-media> Web Component based on Lit

 Reusable Web Component based on LitElement.
-It renders some results onto the interface.
-The results are displayed as a gallery of thumbnails with the support of Drag and Drop API..
+It renders a set of results onto the interface.
+The results are displayed as a gallery of thumbnails with the support of Drag and Drop API.
+A tooltip is displayed to quickly describe the hovered item.
+Additionaly, metadata or detailed description feature can be enabled.
+It triggers a modal window with further details.
+The play action is also implemented, it emits an event containing data that allow to reproduce the selected media in another component.

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.